NASA-AMMOS/Landform/Web/docs/SETUP.md

        * Source: `Custom: 128.149.0.0/16, 137.78.0.0/16, 137.79.0.0/16, 137.228.0.0/16` - restrict RDP access to JPL IP addresses
 1. Services -> Compute -> EC2
 1. Network & Security -> Key Pairs (optional - only if you want to be able to log in to the EC2 instances in the autoscale group for debugging or maintenance)
-  1. select, create, or import a key pair
+  1. choose `landform-ec2` for internal Landform use, otherwise select, create, or import a key pair
   1. you can use a tool like `ssh-keygen -t rsa` to generate a key pair

 ### 2. Create Launch Template